 9) Texas Brown Snake

 The state of Texas does not border the Mississippi River, but the range of the Texas Brown Snake extends east of Texas across the River.
-While Texas likes to boast about being the biggest state (in the lower 48) it can’t boast about the size of the Texas Brown Snake.
+While Texas likes to boast about being the biggest state (in the lower 48) it can’t boast about the size of this Dekay’s brownsnake subspecies.
 These little snakes don’t get much bigger than 1 foot long and are skinny too.
-They are all brown, with some being tan or more reddish.
-If they are threatened they will coil up and strike multiple times.
-However their mouths are not big enough to bite humans.
+They are all brown, with some being tan or reddish.
+However, their mouths are not big enough to bite humans.

 10) Plains Gartersnake